dadooda/smart_hash/README.md

 age: 25
 ~~~

-Suppose you want to disable the strict mode:
+Suppose you want to disable strict mode:

 ~~~
 >> person = SmartHash[]